jeffalstott/technologytimeseries/README.md

 # technologytimeseries

-This is a aggregation of empirical data on numerous technologies' historical performances and prices, as reported in two published papers:
+This is an aggregation of empirical data on numerous technologies' historical performances and prices, as reported in two published papers:

 - J. D. Farmer and F. Lafond.
 "How predictable is technological progress?"
 Research Policy, Volume 45, Issue 3, Pages 647-665 (April 2016) [[journal](https://doi.org/10.1016/j.respol.2015.11.001), [arXiv](https://arxiv.org/abs/1502.05274)] (much of the data originates from the [Performance Curve Database](http://pcdb.santafe.edu/))